Virtual tours are a new form of marketing that allows customers to experience services or products by a retailer in a virtual environment.

 Millennials are at the forefront of this new marketing technology, as they are more like to book a venue or use a service if the business website offers a virtual tour.

-2. Half of the adults on the internet rely on virtual tours for product and service research regularly.
+2. Half of all adults on the internet rely on virtual tours for product and service research regularly.

 Businesses that offer virtual tours enjoy increased bookings and look-to-book conversion ratios by 16% to 67%.
-The more engaging the media, such as using a voice-over or adding background music, animation, or video, the higher the conversion rate.
+The more engaging the media, having a voice-over, adding background music, animation, or video, the higher the conversion rate.

-3. Websites with virtual tours receive 5 to 10 times longer views than those without.
+3. Websites with virtual tours receive 5 to 10 times longer views than those without, virtual tour statistics reveal.

 A virtual tour is appealing because it makes your customers feel like they’re walking through the actual experience.
-It allows customers to engage while playing around the virtual playground that you have created.
+It allows customers to engage while playing around the virtual playground you’ve created.

 And, of course, this is why customers usually spend a long time exploring your virtual tour until they are satisfied with their research.